Weis Markets logo

 Weis Markets Market

-• Founded: 1912 by Harry and Sigmund Weis
+• Founded: 1912, by Harry and Sigmund Weis

-• Customer Base: Regional families and communities
+• Customer Base: Value-conscious families and individuals in suburban and rural markets.

 • Category: